 To borrow a line from Man of Steel producer Christopher Nolan’s The Dark Knight: This isn’t the Superman movie we need, but it’s the one we deserve.

-To give it its due, Man of Steel is well-made sci-fi action spectacle on an immense scale, from the vistas of Krypton (part Pandora, part Coruscant) to the inevitable urban destruction sequences of the climax (rivaling or outdoing the Avengers and Transformers finales).
+Give it its due: Man of Steel is well-made sci-fi action spectacle on an immense scale, from the vistas of Krypton (part Pandora, part Coruscant) to the inevitable urban destruction sequences of the climax (rivaling or outdoing the Avengers and Transformers finales).
 There are some interesting new ideas and bold departures from the traditional story that make sense.
 The character’s Christological resonances and the morality that separates him from his enemies are both invoked.

 There’s too much plot, too many sci-fi conceits, too much technobabble, and almost certainly too many holes.
-Somehow, the filmmakers have turned one of the simplest superhero origin stories into an overstuffed tale involving a Codex, a World Engine, a Genesis Chamber and a Phantom Drive.
+Somehow the filmmakers have turned one of the simplest superhero origin stories into an overstuffed tale involving a Codex, a World Engine, a Genesis Chamber and a Phantom Drive (which I think gets converted to a warp engine, or vice versa, or possibly both).
+Not to mention all the gizmos and effects that don’t get special names.

-Alas, amid all the catastrophic disaster footage of the last third or so, Superman’s defining trait — his concern for mankind and respect for life — is all but forgotten, until the very climactic scene.
+Alas, amid all the catastrophic disaster footage of the third act, one of Superman’s defining traits — his concern for mankind and respect for life — is all but forgotten, until the very climactic scene.

-Man of Steel culminates in a battle of perhaps unprecedented scale between Superman and Zod’s Kryptonian forces, raging from the streets of Smallville to the canyons of Metropolis.
+Man of Steel culminates in a battle royale of perhaps unprecedented scale between Superman and Zod’s Kryptonian forces, raging from the streets of Smallville to the canyons of Metropolis.
 Countless skyscrapers and other buildings are leveled.
+Rubble and debris rain down like urban rockslides.
+Cars, trucks and buses are heaved into the air by waves of mysterious energy and come smashing down again.
+Military helicopters crash into buildings.
+All the while, terrified crowds mill about.
 If hundreds or even thousands haven’t been slain by the end, it would be a miracle.

-Yet, until the climactic moment, there’s no obvious effort to use this "advantage," to deliberately turn the villains’ powers on the populace in order to force Superman into a rescue posture or force him to surrender — again, like the villains did in Superman II.
+Yet, until the climactic scene, there’s no obvious effort to use this “advantage,” to deliberately turn the villains’ powers on the populace in order to force Superman to play rescuer, or to surrender — again, like the villains did in Superman II.
+I’m not saying I wanted more of a retread of Superman II, but look, the characters and options are what they are.

 Then, when that climactic moment does come — when Zod finally turns his powers against humans solely to punish Superman — well, suffice to say, the resolution doesn’t exactly highlight Superman’s reverence for life as we might have hoped, certainly in his inaugural outing.
 Not to mention his imagination or problem-solving skills.

 Reverence for life is intriguingly expressed, on the other hand, in the Kryptonian back story.
-The film opens with a birth scene — Kal-El, of course — before later revealing that this live birth ran counter to centuries of Kryptonian artificial population control and genetically engineered children grown in pods, each for a predetermined purpose.
-In this regime of artificial reproduction, Jor-El says critically, "We lost something precious.
+The film opens with Kal-El’s birth before revealing that this live birth is counter to centuries of Kryptonian artificial population control and genetically engineered children grown in pods, each for a predetermined purpose.
+In this regime of artificial reproduction, Jor-El says critically, “We lost something precious.
 Choice.
-Chance."
+Chance.”
 In effect, as the first Kryptonian child naturally conceived in centuries, Kal-El was uniquely chosen not only by Jor-El, but by God, as the last representative of Krypton.

 Like previous Superman movies, Man of Steel emphasizes the character’s Christological resonances.
 In a line that St. Joseph could have spoken, Jonathan Kent (Kevin Costner) tells Clark, “You are my son, but somewhere out there, you have another father” — one who “sent you here for a reason.”

 The motif is actually overdone in a very brief scene set in a church, as a conflicted Clark talks to a priest, debating his next move — prominently framed against a stained-glass depiction of the Garden of Gethsemane.
 (Nice image, but too on the nose.
-And the scene is over so quickly that there’s no emotional heft; it seems obligatory.)
+And the scene is over too quickly.)

 On Earth, though, the prevailing opinion seems to be that if people find out about the strange visitor from another planet it will cause fear and chaos.
-Amy Adams is terrific as a smart, resourceful Lois Lane, but she’s intrigued by Kal-El without being awed by him.
+Adams is terrific as a smart, resourceful Lois, but she's intrigued by Kal-El without being awed by him.
+(Even the score by Hans Zimmer is generic bombast, without even a glimmer of the triumphant heroism of John Williams’ iconic, unforgettable theme.)

-Content Advisory: Much extreme superpowered fantasy violence and wanton destruction, largely bloodless; some objectionable language and a scene of a half-naked Superman.
+Content Advisory: Much extreme superpowered fantasy violence and wanton destruction, largely bloodless; some objectionable language.
 Teens and up.